iamsanteri/simple-ghost-blog-linux-maintenance-script/readme.md

 ### How to maintain the server?

+1. First of all back up from the frontend (Admin)
-1. Open terminal, connect to remote server with SSH
+2. Open terminal, connect to remote server with SSH
-2. Enter login password
+3. Enter login password
-3. Run: bash bin/maintain-server
+4. Run: bash bin/maintain-server
-4. Done, your server maintenance is complete.
+5. Done, your server maintenance is complete.